barryhughes1/lightning-checkbox-group/README.md

 TUTORIAL TO MAKE THIS FUNCTIONALITY WITHOUT CLONING

-1. Create a new Lightning Component called 'Checkbox_Element'
+STEP 1.
+Create a new Lightning Component called 'Checkbox_Element'

 ```
 <aura:component access="global">